vallurumk/sheffield-bioinformatics-core.github.io/training/rna-seq-in-r-2018-07-09.md

 ### Mac

 Install R by downloading and running [this .pkg](http://cran.r-project.org/bin/macosx/R-latest.pkg) file from CRAN.
-Also, please download and run [the RStudio installer for Mac](https://www.rstudio.com/products/rstudio/download/#download) - choosing the
+Also, please download and run [the RStudio installer for Mac](https://www.rstudio.com/products/rstudio/download/#download)

 ### Linux